About Us

 We are especially looking for volunteers who can teach English or Computer Science, or who have experience in farming to help improve the efficiency and sustainability of our agricultural work.
 That said, we welcome volunteers from all backgrounds who wish to support our mission and help our projects grow.

-Does the organization promote any specific religion?
+Does the organisation promote any specific religion?

 What is the role of a volunteer?